History of Jane Fonda in Timeline

 2007: Honorary Palme d'Or

-December 2008: Induction into the California Hall of Fame
+December 2008: Induction into California Hall of Fame

-In December 2008, Jane Fonda was inducted into the California Hall of Fame, located at The California Museum for History, Women and the Arts.
+In December 2008, Fonda was inducted into the California Hall of Fame.

 2008: Relationship with Lynden Gillis

-September 2009: Signed letter protesting Toronto Film Festival's spotlight on Tel Aviv
+September 2009: Fonda Protests Toronto Film Festival's Spotlight on Tel Aviv

-In September 2009, Jane Fonda was among over 1,500 signatories to a letter protesting the 2009 Toronto International Film Festival's spotlight on Tel Aviv.
-The letter argued that the spotlight was part of an Israeli propaganda campaign.
+In September 2009, Jane Fonda was among the signatories of a letter protesting the 2009 Toronto International Film Festival's spotlight on Tel Aviv, arguing that it was part of "the Israeli propaganda machine".

 December 2009: Awards

-In December 2009, Jane Fonda received the National German Sustainability Award and New York Women's Agenda Lifetime Achievement Award.
+In December 2009, Fonda received the National German Sustainability Award and the New York Women's Agenda Lifetime Achievement Award.

-In 2009, Jane Fonda returned to Broadway for the first time since 1963, playing Katherine Brandt in Moisés Kaufman's "33 Variations", earning a Tony nomination.
+In 2009, Jane Fonda returned to Broadway for the first time since 1963, playing Katherine Brandt in Moisés Kaufman's '33 Variations'.
+The role earned her a Tony nomination.

-In 2009, Jane Fonda wrote about her 1970 arrest and alleged that the arresting officer told her they were acting on direct orders from the Nixon White House, suggesting they hoped it would ruin her reputation.
+In 2009, Jane Fonda wrote that she believes the arresting officer told her that he was acting on direct orders from the Nixon White House, hoping the scandal would ruin her respectability.

-In mid-2009, Jane Fonda began a relationship with record producer Richard Perry.
+In mid-2009, Fonda began a relationship with record producer Richard Perry.

 November 2010: Lumpectomy

-In November 2010, Jane Fonda underwent a lumpectomy after being diagnosed with breast cancer.
+In November 2010, Fonda underwent a lumpectomy and recovered.

-After a fifteen-year hiatus, in 2010, Jane Fonda released two new fitness videos on DVD, targeting an older audience.
+In 2010, after a fifteen-year hiatus, Jane Fonda released two new fitness videos on DVD, aimed at an older audience.

-2011: Published 'Prime Time: Love, health, sex, fitness, friendship, spirit – making the most of all of your life'
+2011: Publication of "Prime Time: Love, health, sex, fitness, friendship, spirit – making the most of all of your life"

-In 2011, Jane Fonda published a new book, 'Prime Time: Love, health, sex, fitness, friendship, spirit – making the most of all of your life', offering stories and perspectives on how to better live the years from 45 and 50, and especially from 60 and beyond.
+In 2011, Fonda published the book "Prime Time: Love, health, sex, fitness, friendship, spirit – making the most of all of your life", which shares personal stories and perspectives on living well after 45.

 Prime Time: Love, Health, Sex, Fitness, Friendship, Spirit; Making the Most of All of Your Life by Jane Fonda (2011-08-11)